alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 * you're not registered for VAT
 * your certified exports were worth less £5,000 in the last financial year

-##Exporting prohibited plants and soil

-[Check Annexe III](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2000:169:0001:0112:EN:PDF) to find the list of plants which are banned by the EU.

-There will be extra rules to move these inside the EU and there might be rules to export them outside the EU (if the importing country has some).

 ##Getting a plant passport for timber or wood

-What you need to do depends on if you’re exporting [within the EU](#plants-within-EU) or [outside the EU](#plants-outside-EU).
+What you need to do depends on if you’re exporting within the EU or outside the EU.

-##Within the EU
+###Within the EU

 If you’re exporting wood  you’ll need to [register with the Forestry Commission](http://www.forestry.gov.uk/forestry/infd-9nrkps#apply) and you might also need to apply for a plant certificate.

 [Check the list](http://www.forestry.gov.uk/forestry/INFD-9P2M34) of timber and wood that need a plant certificate - [this process for making one is different](http://www.forestry.gov.uk/forestry/infd-9nrkps#2 Issuing plant passports).

-##Outside the EU
+###Outside the EU

 Contact the importing country’s National Plant Protection Organisation to [check their plant health regulation](https://www.ippc.int/en/countries/all/list-countries/).

 If you’re exporting wood as packaging for your goods, [there are different rules](link to guide of packaging regulations].

-##Prohibited plants and soil
+##Exporting prohibited plants and soil

 You can't usually export: